PowerCommands/PowerCommands2022/Docs/ChainCommands.md

 ![Alt text](images/pipe_call.png?raw=true "Chain of commands")

 ## Handling the output from the previous command
-The target command must implement code to work as a target command, let´s take a look on how this is implemented in the FileCommand class.
+If the target command needs the output from the calling command the target command must implement code pickup the output, let´s take a look on how this is implemented in the FileCommand class.

 ![Alt text](images/file_command.png?raw=true "Handling the output from the previous command")